tonkeeper/wallet-api/README.md

 Parameters:

 * `source` (string, optional): sender address.
-For cases than source of transaction is important for dapp. wallet should check it or select from few accounts if wallet controls mora than one.
+Provided in case the source of transaction is important to the dapp.
+Wallet application must select the appropriate wallet contract to send the message from, or post an error if it does not have the keys to that specific address.
 * `valid_until` (integer, optional): unix timestamp. after th moment transaction will be invalid.
 * `messages` (array of messages): 1-4 outgoing messages from wallet to over accounts.
 All messages are sending in one transaction one-by-one in the same order as in your array. **Wallet can't guarantee that messages will be delivered and executed in same order**.